 What does the rash of acute urticaria look like?

 The rash usually appears suddenly and can affect any area of skin.
-Small raised areas called weals develop on the skin.
+Small raised areas called weals (or wheals) develop on the skin.
 The weals look like mild blisters and they are itchy.
 Each weal is white or red and is usually surrounded by a small red area of skin which is called a flare.
 The weal and flare rash of urticaria looks similar to the rash caused by a nettle sting.

 The weals are commonly 1-2 cm across but can vary in size.
 There may be just a few but sometimes many develop over various parts of the body.
 Sometimes weals next to each other join together to form larger ones.
 The weals can be any shape but are often circular.
 As a weal fades, the surrounding flare remains for a while.
 This makes the affected area of skin look blotchy and red.
 The blotches then fade gradually and the skin returns to normal.